F41zK4r1m/HackTheBox/OnlyForYou.md

 ### User access:

-As of now I have the access of the user 'www-data' but I don't have the user access & from this point I have to move laterally to get the user flag.
-Since I don't have password for the current user I start with checking the running processes I found few services running locally:
+Currently, I have access to the user 'www-data', but I don't have the user access that I need to move laterally and get the user flag.
+Since I don't have the password for the current user, I started by checking the running processes and found a few services running locally:

 ![image](https://user-images.githubusercontent.com/87700008/234593441-58cdd0e2-5869-469c-b964-b6a94a6ea525.png)

-From these running services 2 of the listening ports caught my attention, i.e. 8001 & 7474.
-I already observed previously that there is a 'neo4j' user exist & the port 7474 is also running locally which means this box might be vulnerable to 'neo4j' exploit.
+Out of these running services, two of the listening ports caught my attention, i.e., 8001 and 7474.
+As I had previously observed that a 'neo4j' user exists and the port 7474 is also running locally, I concluded that this box might be vulnerable to a 'neo4j' exploit.

-For the service running on port 8001, I have to perform the port forwarding to my own attacker machine.
-I transferred the Chisel binary & intitated port forwarding to both of the ports.
+For the service running on port 8001, I had to perform port forwarding to my own attacker machine.
+I transferred the Chisel binary and initiated port forwarding for both of the ports.

 In my attacker machine:
 ```